shiva-sudo/shiva-sudo/README.md

 ### About Me

-As a Software Development Engineer at, LUMEN TECHNOLOGY responsible to develop highly scalable applications using Java technology.
+As a Information Systems Engineer at, LUMEN TECHNOLOGY responsible to develop highly scalable applications using Java technology.
 I use Core Java, Hibernate, Spring MVC, Spring Boot, and JDBC to deliver solutions to complex problems in a creative and challenging environment.

 ---